BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

-	r3	(bugreports) js: move AssembleNoiseFloor after wifi is up & chfrq is present; fix endless appending "Updating" when wifi is down v1.2.3	initial charting for 5GHz band; split javascript from SVG charts (allow uglifyjs file.js > file2.js minification) r2	js: limit table height to 600px & slap on a scroll bar for overflow when wifi is up; fix erroneous '2.4GHz channels.svg' */
+	r3	(bugreports) js: move AssembleNoiseFloor after wifi is up & chfrq is present; fix endless appending "Updating" when wifi is down v1.2.3	initial charting for 5GHz band; split javascript from SVG charts (allow uglifyjs file.js > file2.js minification) r2	js: limit table height to 600px & slap on a scroll bar for overflow when wifi is up; fix erroneous '2.4GHz channels.svg' v1.2.4	no new features or bugfixes; comments to javascript; refactored to reduce duplicative functions (signal charting.js); renamed files
+*/